 An HSA allows you to withdraw funds for any reason.
 However, you would need to pay ordinary tax and an additional penalty of 20% on any funds that are withdrawn for an ineligible expense.

 You are responsible for determining if an expense is an eligible medical expense and maintaining receipts for tax reporting and potential IRS audit purposes.
 At age 65, funds can be withdrawn for any reason and only ordinary tax applies.

 What happens to my HSA if I am no longer an eligible individual?
-For example, if I change coverage from the CDHP to an HMO or if I enroll in Medicare?
+For example, if I change coverage from the CDHP to the LD, EPO or HMO, or if I enroll in Medicare?

 In general, you must be a United States citizen, green card holder, or a United States resident to participate.
 An HSA cannot be opened without a verifiable United States residential address and a valid United States Social Security Number.

 My spouse is a state employee with an HRA.
 I am a new employee and plan to enroll in the CDHP with an HSA, am I eligible to contribute to an HSA?